 - Sports balls (basketballs, bowling balls, soccer balls, footballs, yoga balls, etc.)

-- Plastic tubes (toothpaste, lotion, and cosmetics, etc.)
+- Plastic tubes (toothpaste, lotion, cosmetics, etc.)

 - Single-serve food and drink squeezable pouches (juice pouches, baby food squeeze pouches, yogurt-to-go pouches, etc.)